| Title: | One-Dimensional Probability Distribution Support for the 'spatstat' Family |

 |

-calculate the heat kernel in an interval |
+heat kernel in a one-dimensional interval |

 Integration